Hanno the Navigator: Periplus account

-In the fifth century, the text was translated into Greek.
-Over the centuries, the translation was copied several times by Greek and Greek-speaking Roman clerks.
-Two copies remain extant, dating to the 9th and 14th centuries.
+The initial Greek-language abridgement was copied several times by subsequent Greek and Greek-speaking Roman clerks; two remain extant, dating to the 9th and 14th centuries.
 Conrad Gessner produced the first Latin translation, printed at Zurich in 1559.
+While these translations contain contradictions and obvious errors, those are probably derived from an original Carthaginian text.
+Thus, despite its complicated situation, the periplus has survived as "the nearest we have to a specimen of Carthaginian 'literature'".